-The locus of points inside a circle and equidistant from two fixed points on the circumference of the circle.
+Describe the locus of a point inside a circle and equidistant from two fixed points on the circumference of the circle.

 The locus of the points inside the circle which are equidistant from the fixed points on the circumference of a circle will be the diameter which is perpendicular bisector of the line joining the two fixed points on the circle.